 The Uganda Marathon: A Race Like No Other Embark on a journey to East Africa that combines the love of running with mankind’s generosity.
-Name as one of the Six Must-Do Marathons in Africa the Uganda Marathon 2019 offers athletes the fulfillment of completing a demanding race as well as the emphatic feeling of giving […]Uganda Marathon 2019 Masaka, Uganda Masaka Uganda
+Named as one of the Six Must-Do Marathons in Africa the Uganda Marathon 2021 offers athletes the fulfillment of completing a demanding race as well as the emphatic feeling of giving […]Uganda Marathon 2021 Masaka, Uganda Masaka Uganda

 What isn’t there to do in Uganda!?
 Explore the Bwindi Impenetrable forest to see endangered species such as the Mountain Gorillas survive in their natural habitat.
 White water rafting in the Nile is a popular choice amongst tourists as well as plane tours over Lake Victoria.

 Take countless hikes to breath-taking waterfalls or embark on a true African safari trip across the Savanna.
 Check out Queen Elizabeth National Park which houses some of the largest and most remarkable wild animals in the world.

 Runners and their families often extend their Uganda Marathon trip into a multi-week vacation.
 Get a full taste of the country’s natural beauty by building your own African adventure!